 The Great Resignation is in full swing.

 But what if those learning and development opportunities could all be found at your company, so your existing employees didn’t have to leave?
-Would we see more workers staying in their old jobs, because their old jobs always feel fresh and exciting?
+Would we see more workers staying in their old jobs because their old jobs always feel fresh and exciting?
 Research says, yes.
 According to Work Institute’s 2020 Retention Report, the main reason employees leave their company is a lack of career development.
 By providing workers with the opportunity to expand their skills, employers can not only hold onto their best staff but plug the skills gaps within their company with existing talent.
 If you want to bolster your dwindling numbers, start providing colleagues with the opportunity to learn, develop, and grow in the workplace.

 Don’t just pitch these opportunities to existing staff, either.
 Learning and development is an additional string to your employer value proposition (EVP) bow.
 Now more than ever, potential recruits are looking for personal growth in their next job.
-For Gen Z, the next big demographic to join the jobs market, learning and development is a top priority.
+For Gen Z, the next significant demographic to join the jobs market, learning and development is a top priority.

 Of course, how these initiatives are delivered will depend on your industry, the needs of your staff, and your business goals.
-Employers should assess their teams’ current skill level and determine a desired skill level they’d like employees to reach.
+Employers should assess their teams’ current skill level and determine the desired skill level they’d like employees to reach.
 For example, if you’re a small business rapidly shifting operations to the cloud, your employees’ digital skills are the first thing you’ll want to upgrade.

-Make sure you also consult with your employees to figure out what career path they wish follow.
+Make sure you also consult with your employees to figure out what career path they wish to follow.
 If an employee is interested in a lateral move within your company, you’ll want to ensure training opportunities outside the scope of their usual job are available too.

-To reap the full reward of L&D, programs need to be accessible for everyone.
+To reap the full reward of L&D, programs need to be accessible to everyone.
 Otherwise, you risk alienating members of staff who wish to develop but don’t have the means to.
 Employers should implement a combination of social learning (learning on the job, through others), on-demand learning (resources, apps, and e-learning platforms), and individualised learning (from industry experts in person, via podcasts, and in written formats).

 For businesses still experiencing pandemic uncertainty, digital learning is likely to be the safest bet.
 Fortunately, it’s also one of the most impactful ways of delivering learning.
 The CIPD 2021 Learning and skills work survey shows businesses with a sophisticated approach to technology in L&D are more likely to have a supportive learning environment.
 In turn, this inspires a greater desire for learning and development, enhancing the supportive environment further.
 One big, beautiful circle of learning!